dandonnan/TabletopAdventureJournal/README.md

 * Enable Developer Mode (top right)
 * Click Load Unpacked (top left)
 * Navigate to the folder that contains the manifest.json file and select it

+Additional changes may have to be made to adhere to changes that Google have made to their terms.

 ### Firefox
 * Click the Cog and then Debug Add-ons